onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-82018
     :target: VNF or PNF
     :keyword: MUST
-    :updated: dublin
+    :updated: guilin

     The VNF or PNF **MUST** load the Ansible Server SSH public key onto VNF or PNF VM(s) /root/.ssh/authorized_keys as part of instantiation.
-Alternative, is for Ansible Server SSH public key to be loaded onto VNF or PNF VM(s) under /home/<Mechanized user ID>/.ssh/authorized_keys as part of instantiation, when a Mechanized user ID is created during instantiation, and Configure and all playbooks are designed to use a mechanized user ID
+Alternative, is for Ansible Server SSH public key to be loaded onto VNF or PNF under /home/<Mechanized user ID>/.ssh/authorized_keys as part of instantiation, when a Mechanized user ID is created during instantiation, and Configure and all playbooks are designed to use a mechanized user ID